MementoMori15x6/15x6-sim/manuscript/02-Chapter_2_From_Evidence_to_Coordinates.md

 A flat or parasitism-dominant Row 13 (>30%) is the universal warning: **potential collapse risk** — cheater detection loses bandwidth, internal friction rises, and entropy export erodes.
 Full mechanics emerge from grid simulations; future ledger entries can test suppression levers across scales.

 ## Kill-Switch Bifurcation (ε ≈ 1.1)
 The kill-switch threshold (ε ≈ 1.1) is the empirical bifurcation point observed in phase-space ensembles: the entropy-export ratio where mean mutualism dominance across the 15×6 grid can no longer outpace parasitism-driven internal friction.
 Above ~1.1 the system exports more negative entropy than it accumulates internally — persistence is possible, even under stress.
 At or below ~1.1, friction equals or exceeds harvesting capacity; suppression costs (Rule 13 enforcement, governance density) consume the entire surplus, triggering irreversible cascade (coordination failure, factional cannibalization, terminal descent).
-Full attractor-well bifurcation and four primary basins are detailed in Chapter 11.
+Full attractor-well bifurcation and four primary basins are detailed specifically in **Chapter 11.3**

+This chapter applies the compass to three Roman phases, demonstrating how it reveals universal signatures: separatrix fragility, crystallization resets, and variation-longevity trade-offs.

 ## Case Study 1: Late Roman Republic (133–27 BCE) – Separatrix Crisis